awsdocs/amazon-lumberyard-user-guide/doc_source/component-audio-trigger.md

 Enter the name of the audio trigger that this component runs when **'stop'** is called\.
 You can specify any trigger here; you do not need to specify a **'stop'** trigger in order to stop audio, but it is a best practice to pair the two triggers\.
 If you leave this setting blank, the **'stop'** trigger simply stops the audio trigger specified for **'play'**\.

 **Obstruction Type**
-Select an option for the raycasts used in calculation of obstruction and occlision\.
+Select an option for the raycasts used in calculation of obstruction and occlusion\.
 + **Ignore**
 + **SingleRay**
 + **MultiRay**